Welcome to the new KerryDougherty.com. Fresh content most weekdays, and best of all: it's free.

 Then I remembered.

-There was that time I wanted to make tuna surprise but was out of StarKist.
+There was that time I wanted to make a tuna surprise but was out of Bumblebee.

-I'll borrow a can and replace it later, I thought.
+I'll borrow a couple of cans and replace them later, I thought.

 The peanut butter?
 Ran out.
-On a school day.
+When the grandkids were visiting.

 This is a bona fide emergency, I reasoned as I snatched the jar.